mekty2012/Deep-Learning-Theory/README.md

 Software testing works very well for problems as liveness and safety.
 However, hyperproperties are not that simple, like probability or security.
 Can we extend software testing, like importance software testing, so that we can safely test probability-related hyperproperties?

+### Computability in Probabilistic Programming Language

+From the definition of Anglican, it is obvious that ProbProg has either density function or mass function.
+Can we extend this scope?
+If not, what random variables can be computed?